We’ve been working hard to make Upper Lansdowne Hall an appealing venue for touring musicians.

 To support music in the community, we prefer local support acts.
 Some perform for free and some are paid, typically around $100-$120 for a 30 min set.
 Their fee comes out of ticket sales before the 70/30 split applicable for the main act.

-- We aim to hold roughly 1-2 concerts a month (except for the May and October play seasons), sometimes more in the peak season (Xmas +/- 2 months)
+- We aim to hold roughly 1-2 concerts a month, sometimes more in the peak season (Xmas +/- 2 months)